chakra-ui/zag/docs/getting-started.md

 Using the machines within React is fairly straight forward.
 You'll need to:

 - Install `@ui-machines/react`
-- Import `useMachine` from the packages
+- Import `useMachine` from the package

 The machines were developed with React-first mindset.
 Well, mostly because the creator (Segun Adebayo) is more of React freak, Lol.